abdolence/redacter-rs/README.md

         * PDF files (rendering as images)
     * [Gemini LLM](https://ai.google.dev/gemini-api/docs) based redaction
         * text, html, csv, json files
+        * images that are supported by the models
+        * PDF files (rendering as images)
     * [Open AI LLM](https://openai.com/) based redaction
         * text, html, csv, json files
+        * images that are supported by the models
+        * PDF files (rendering as images)
     * ... more DLP providers can be added in the future.
 * **CLI:**  Easy-to-use command-line interface for streamlined workflows.
 * Built with Rust to ensure speed, safety, and reliability.